Rhymes & Vines Fall Fest includes music, food and fun

 Larry Joe Taylor said the lineup for the 14th annual Rhymes and Vines Fall Fest is the best he has ever seen.

-“I think we have the best lineup ever,” LJT said.
-“I like Prophets and Outlaws and Jarrod Morris will be here - he has a new record.
+“I think we have the best lineup ever,” LJT told the E-T. “I like Prophets and Outlaws and Jarrod Morris will be here - he has a new record.

 “There are also lots of local guys like Shae Abshier, and Giovannie and the Hired Guns.”